gabfl/pg_IdFromDate/dev_tools/README.md

 EPOCH_FROM_ID('table_name', 'date_column_name', 'selected_id', '[operator]') will return the date converted to an epoch of the column "date_column_name" of the row "selected_id" of the table "table_name".

-[operator] can be either "=" or ">=". pg_IdFromDate() will always all this function with the operator "=".
-However, if the searched ID is inexistant or the date is NULL, the function will be called again with the operator ">=" to find the closest ID.
+[operator] can be either "=" or ">=". pg_IdFromDate() will always call this function with the operator "=".
+However, if the searched ID is inexistant or the date is NULL, the function will be called again with the operator ">=" to find the closest valid ID.
 ```sql
 gab@gab # SELECT EPOCH_FROM_ID('test', 'date', 6614, '=');
  epoch_from_id